-ACMA found seven major regulatory consequences of convergence.
-Firstly policy and legislation no longer aligns with the realities of the market, the technology or its uses.
+ACMA defined convergence as characterised by five causes of change: 1.
+Technological developments 2.
+The development of a broad communications market 3.
+Increasing consumer and citizen engagement with the toolset 4.
+Regulatory globalisation 5.
+Government intervention (NBN).
+ACMA says digitalisation has broken the connection between the shape of content and the container which carries it.
+Legacy service delivery used service-specific networks and devices but digital transmission systems have made delivery mostly independent of technologies.
+The consequence is regulation of content based on delivery mechanism no longer makes sense as devices develop multiple functions.ACMA found seven regulatory consequences of convergence.
+Firstly policy and legislation no longer aligns with market realities, the technology or its uses.
 Secondly there are gaps in coverage of new forms of content and applications.
 Thirdly there is misplaced emphasis on traditional media (television) and communications (voice services).
 Fourthly, the blurring of boundaries is leading to inconsistent treatment of similar content, devices or services.
-Fifth, assuring innovative services are consistent with consumer safeguards.
+Fifth, innovative services are not consistent with consumer safeguards.
 Sixth, new issues are handled in piecemeal fashion reducing overall policy coherence.
 Lastly, convergence is causing institutional ambiguity with no one sure which agency is responsible for which regulation.

 ACMA Chairman Chris Chapman said the report highlighted the ever-increasing strain on old concepts struggling with new technology.
 “The constructs for communications and media that worked 20 years ago no longer fit present day circumstances, let alone the next 20 years,’ Chapman said.
 “These ‘broken concepts’ are symptoms of the deeper change of digitalisation breaking those now outdated propositions, including that content can be controlled by how it is delivered.”